-Charquicán is a traditional Chilean dish with indigenous roots, pre-dating the Spaniard invasion.
+Charquicán is a traditional Chilean dish with Indigenous roots that pre-date the Spaniard invasion.
 It is a hearty stew made with various ingredients, including meat, vegetables, and potatoes.
-It’s believed to be one of the oldest Chilean dishes still cooked in many households.
+It's believed to be one of the oldest Chilean dishes that is still cooked in many households.

 Charquicán is a very seasonal dish in Chile.
-If it’s summer and in-season, green beans, peas, and corn are added.
-It is the same with other vegetables.
+If it's summer and in season, green beans, peas, and corn are added.
+The same goes for other vegetables.
 It is still cooked with pumpkin and always faithful potatoes if it is winter.

 The name derives from the use of jerky in the preparation.
 Charqui (jerky) is any smoked and dried meat.
 It could be horse jerky, beef, or even fish.
 Before refrigerators were popular, this is how meat was preserved.
 Making it with fresh beef is more common, but the name remains.